August Riedinger: Life

-Ballonfabrik Augsburg, which until the end of World War I produced about 4,000 unmanned military kite balloons (hydrogen filled balloons shaped to act as a kite).
+Ballonfabrik Augsburg, which until the end of World War I produced about 4,000 unmanned military kite balloons (hydrogen filled balloons shaped to act as a kite)., vast majority of those Parseval-Sigsfeld type.

 In 1906 at the Ballonfabrik the first of the Parseval airships was built, the Versuchluftschiff.
 Later in 1931 from the same Ballonfabriks launch site Auguste Piccard made the first ascent into the Stratosphere.

 In 1910 Riedinger founded a company to manufacture Blau gas, a fuel gas produced from Petroleum, named after its inventor Hermann Blau.
 Blau gas was burned for lighting and heating; and later also used as fuel for the LZ 127 Graf Zeppelin.

 In 1908 Riedinger was appointed as the Königlich Bayerischen Kommerzienrat and in 1912 became a committee member of the Association of the Deutsches Museum.
 He was also known for encouraging technical progress and as a patron of the arts.